-Candidates are responsible for submitting a complete, accurate dossier fully consistent with Office of Academic Affairs guidelines.
+Every candidate must submit a complete and accurate dossier that follows the Office of Academic Affairs dossier outline.
 Candidates should not sign the Office of Academic Affairs Candidate Checklist without ascertaining that they have fully met the requirements set forth in the Office of Academic Affairs core dossier outline including, but not limited to, those highlighted on the checklist.